 This quick Microwave Honey Lemon Curd is life-changing!
-Made with fresh lemons and sweetened with honey, it's the easiest no-stir lemon curd recipe you could imagine.
+Made with fresh lemons and sweetened with honey or sugar, it's the easiest no-stir homemade lemon curd recipe you could imagine.
 No stove or double boiler required!
 Enjoy tangy, creamy, and versatile lemon curd in minutes with this easy lemon curd recipe.

-I've made my stove top recipe for Paleo Lemon Curd more times than I can count.
-It's a reliable recipe that makes silky smooth honey-sweetened lemon curd, ready to use in tarts, pies, parfaits, or on pancakes.
-However, it requires standing and stirring on the stove top for up to 20 minutes.
+I've made my stovetop recipe for Lemon Curd more times than I can count.
+It's a reliable recipe that makes silky-smooth honey-sweetened lemon curd, ready to use in luscious lemon desserts: tarts, pies, parfaits, cakes or on pancakes.
+However, it requires standing and stirring on the stovetop for up to 20 minutes.

 Have you ever made lemon curd in the microwave?
-This Microwave Honey Lemon Curd takes a fraction of the time!
+This Microwave Honey Lemon Curd recipe takes a fraction of the time!
 Combine, whisk, microwave, whisk, repeat as needed!
-So easy and so good.
-I wanted to make a quick and easy Lemon Curd Fruit Dip and some mini Lemon Curd tarts, so this no-stir lemon curd recipe was ideal.
+It's so easy and so good.

 - butter: grass-fed if you're following a strict paleo diet, or use coconut oil